 Switched on Pop is a podcast hosted by Nate Sloan a Musicologist and Charlie Harding a songwriter and music producer.
-Both reliable music professional who knows the in and out of the music industry.
+Both are reliable music professionals who know the ins and outs of the music industry.

-This music podcast analyzes popular pop songs and the pop culture itself.
+This music podcast analyzes popular pop songs and pop culture itself.

-With all the podcast that I listened to, I can say that this one is the one I can tune in to for a couple of hours.
+With all the podcasts that I’ve listened to, I can say that this is one that I can easily tune in to for more than a couple of hours.

-The hosts and their guests make a clear and beefy discussion about their topic which makes me get into that “a-ha” moments.
+The hosts and their guests make a clear and beefy discussion about their topic which makes me get into those “aha” moments.

-The episode where they discuss the difference of feminist pop songs today from Spice Girls era was liberating.
-I realized that every part of a song is essential in creating and delivering the impression and message it depicts.
+The episode where they discuss the difference between feminist pop songs today and the Spice Girls era was liberating.
+I realized that every part of a song is essential in delivering the message it depicts.

 Their discussion is not restricted in their perspective only.
-Instead, they invite other experts to give the topic depth and clarity.
+Instead, they invite other experts to give the topics more depth and clarity.